RLCard: A Toolkit for Reinforcement Learning in Card Games¶

 Demo¶

-Run examples/leduc_holdem_human.py
+Run examples/human/leduc_holdem_human.py

-Leduc Hold’em model.
-Leduc Hold’em is a simplified version of Texas
+to play with the pre-trained Leduc Hold’em model.
+Leduc Hold’em is a simplified version of Texas Hold’em.
+Rules can be found here.

 >> Leduc Hold'em pre-trained model